-The Group manages the Orpheus Project (Figure 1), comprising six tenements covering approximately 443km2 in the Fraser Range province of Western Australia.
+The Group manages the Orpheus Project (Figure 4), comprising five tenements covering approximately 340km2 in the Fraser Range province of Western Australia.
 In the Fraser Range, certain Proterozoic mafic/ultramafic intrusion suites are prospective to host nickel-copper sulphide mineralisation.
-The region has high levels of exploration activity for nickel following the Nova, Silver Knight and Mawson discoveries.
+The region has had high levels of exploration activity for nickel following the Nova, Silver Knight and Mawson discoveries.

-The Orpheus Project includes a 70% interest in three mineral exploration licences (E28/2403, E63/1281 and E63/1282) and one mineral exploration licence application (E63/1695).
+The Orpheus Project includes a 70% interest in two mineral exploration licences (E28/2403 and E63/1281) and one mineral exploration licence application (E63/1695).
 The granted exploration licences form part of a joint venture between the Company (70%) and Enterprise Metals Limited ("Enterprise") (30%, ASX: ENT).
 Pursuant to the joint venture agreement, the Company is responsible for sole funding all joint venture activities on the tenements, which form part of the joint venture, up to completion of a bankable feasibility study.